MicrosoftDocs/EMDocs/EMDocs/liza-test.md

 - operating system
 - whether the device is user-owned or company-owned

 Now, how can I comment out a sentence?
+And adding a minor change for my own purposes.

 Testing different comment options: